pia-gupta27/pia-gupta27/README.md

 Ambitious and resourceful problem-solver with a passion for coding.
 A self-driven and inquisitive individual, dedicated to exploring new domains and expanding my learning curve.

-- 🎓 Final-year Computer Engineering student at TIET.
+- 🎓 Computer Engineering Graduate from Thapar Institute of Engineering and Technology, Patiala, Punjab (2025 batch).
-- 💻 Interested in Data Science and Machine Learning.
+- 💻 Interested in Data Science , Machine Learning and Generative AI.

 ## My Portfolio